^

 • soy protein.

 What do gastroenterologists say about crab sticks?
-According to them, regular consumption of this by-product is extremely undesirable even for healthy people, and in pancreatitis it is even more contraindicated: sticks should not be consumed in any form, in any quantity, regardless of the stage of the disease.
+According to them, regular consumption of this offal is extremely undesirable even for healthy people, and with pancreatitis it is even more contraindicated: the sticks should not be consumed in any form, in any quantity, regardless of the stage of the disease.

 Mayonnaise for pancreatitis

-Dishes based on by-products are often dressed with all sorts of sauces and dressings: sometimes it is necessary to hide an undesirable flavor, or on the contrary, to make the dish richer.
+Dishes based on offal are often flavored with all sorts of sauces and dressings: sometimes this is necessary to hide an undesirable taste, or, on the contrary, to make the dish richer.
 Mayonnaise is undoubtedly the most popular sauce in almost all post-Soviet countries.
-It is affordable, it can be purchased in any grocery store, and its taste qualities allow you to use the sauce in almost any dish: it is added to salads, meat and fish, it perfectly complements side dishes, hot and cold dishes, and even sandwiches.
+It is affordable, you can buy it in any grocery store, and its taste allows you to use the sauce in almost any dish: it is added to salads, meat and fish, it perfectly complements side dishes, hot and cold dishes, and even sandwiches.

-Paradoxically, everyone knows that mayonnaise is harmful.
-And yet, it continues to be consumed everywhere, including by patients suffering from digestive disorders.
-Thereby causing great harm to both the stomach and the pancreas: mayonnaise in pancreatitis is strictly forbidden, as well as smoked foods or alcohol.
+It is paradoxical, but everyone knows that mayonnaise is harmful.
+And yet, it continues to be consumed everywhere – including by patients suffering from digestive disorders.
+This causes great harm to both the stomach and the pancreas: mayonnaise is strictly prohibited for pancreatitis, as are smoked foods or alcohol.

 • Mayonnaise is a predominantly fatty product.
-As a standard, it contains about 60-70% fat.
-The so-called "diet" types of this sauce may contain a slightly smaller amount of it - about 40-50%, but this figure is also considered high.
-As a result of consuming such a product, people with pancreatitis immediately deteriorate: nausea, abdominal pain and diarrhea occur.
+It typically contains about 60-70% fat.
+The so-called "diet" types of this sauce may contain a slightly smaller amount - about 40-50%, but this figure is still considered high.
+As a result of consuming such a product, people with pancreatitis immediately experience a worsening condition: nausea, abdominal pain, diarrhea.

-• Any mayonnaise, including homemade, includes an acidic component - it can be vinegar, or citric acid, which irritate the mucous tissues of the digestive organs.
+• Any mayonnaise, including homemade, contains an acidic component - this can be vinegar or citric acid, which irritate the mucous tissues of the digestive organs.
 This can lead to a sharp exacerbation of the disease.

-• In addition to acid, other sauce ingredients, such as spices and mustard, are also irritating.
+• In addition to the acid, other ingredients of the sauce also have an irritating effect - for example, spices and mustard.
 Additional irritants are coloring, thickening, stabilizing, preserving, flavoring substances, as well as flavor enhancers and emulsifiers.
-Such additives cause disruption of intracellular metabolism, depress cellular defense factors, inhibit recovery and stimulate the development of inflammatory processes.
+Such additives cause a failure of intracellular metabolism, suppress protective cellular factors, slow down recovery and stimulate the development of inflammatory processes.

-Therefore, experts advise not to experiment with health: subproducts in pancreatitis should be chosen with caution, and sauces - including any mayonnaise - should be avoided altogether.
+Therefore, experts advise against experimenting with health: offal for pancreatitis should be chosen with caution, and sauces - including any mayonnaise - should be completely avoided.
 The overall health of the entire body depends on the quality of nutrition.

 You are reporting a typo in the following text: